top of page

 The cage instability phenomenon has caused numerous malfunctions, sometimes dramatic, in various space applications (gyroscopes, reaction wheels, turbopumps, ...) but also in other industrial sectors (machine tool spindles, turbomolecular pumps, ...).
 For over 50 years, the issue has almost remained a mechanical enigma, eluding COMPREHENSIVE characterization and resolution.

-We did it with the Butterfly Cage.
+We did it with the Butterfly cage.

 Patent is pending.
+Butterfly cage is a registered trademark.

 Videos Courtesy of ESA/ESTL (ESR Technology, UK)